Documentation guidelines

 Outside organization Sphinx reference

-To create references to third-party Sphinx documentations, add the mappings to to the conf.py file with the following format:
+To create references to third-party Sphinx documentations, add the mappings to the conf.py file with the following format:

 intersphinx_mapping = {